Power in the food system:

 In this work theme we will use protein as a case study for exploring some of the debates about power in the food system.
 We will be looking at some of power’s obvious manifestations - governmental, geopolitical, or corporate power, for example.
 But there are also other less tangible forms of power we want to explore, which still have a profound influence on how different stakeholders think about food and what they want for the food system – the power of the cultural, moral, or educational norms that subtly shape our thinking, our lives and our food provisioning systems.

-Feed Season 2 kicks off introducing our theme for the season: power in the food system.
+Season 2 of Feed, a food systems podcast, kicks off introducing our theme for the season: power in the food system.
+You can listen to our introductory episode to the series here.
 Across the season we’ll speak with researchers, farmers, activists and others to dig into what kind of power shapes food systems, if this needs to change, and how.
-For full show notes and transcript, visit here.
+You can find more Feed episodes exploring power below or on the Feed homepage.

 Recognising that any discussion about power needs to be self-reflective – power dynamics are at work within TABLE’s team and institutional embeddings, in how we decide what to prioritise and what to pay less attention to, and in how we engage with you, the wider TABLE community - we have written a short think piece that summarises our thinking and our decision making processes.
 Please do have a read – we would welcome your comments: